contentstack/contentstack-cli-tsgen/README.md

 ![Node.js CI](https://github.com/Contentstack-Solutions/contentstack-cli-tsgen/workflows/Node.js%20CI/badge.svg)

 ## Description
 Generate TypeScript typings from Contentstack Content Types.
-Interfaces and fields are annotated with jsdoc comments.
+Interfaces and fields are annotated with JSDoc comments.

 ## How to install this plugin